polizoto/DOCX_TO_EPUB3_PC/README.md

 ## Usage

-1. Create a folder directory
+1. Create a folder directory which include the .docx file you wish to convert

 - Root Folder/
 	- Title.txt
 	- cover.png
 	- cover.txt
-	- 01_chapter/
-		- 01_chapter.docx
-	- 02_chapter/
-		- 02_chapter.docx
-	- 03_chapter/
-		- 03_chapter.docx etc.
+	- my_file.docx

 2. Create a metadata file for your EPUB (e.g., Title.txt)